Florida Gators men's basketball: 2014: Return to Final Four

 The 2013–14 Gators finished the SEC regular season with an 18–0 record in conference play, the first SEC team to ever accomplish the feat, after the SEC re-expanded to an 18-game regular season schedule prior to the 2012–13 season.
 In doing so, the Gators won their seventh SEC championship, and their third in four seasons.
 The Gators then beat the Kentucky Wildcats for the third time in the season to claim their fourth SEC Tournament championship title.

 By claiming the SEC tournament, the Gators earned an automatic bid to the NCAA tournament, and were selected as the No.1 overall seed, and were placed in the South Regional.
-The Gators' school record win streak reached 30 as they defeated their first four tournament opponents by double digits, finally breaking through in the Elite 8 with a 62-52 win over Dayton to advance to the Final Four as the only remaining No.1 seed.
-In the national semifinals, Florida faced Connecticut, which had been the last team to defeat them back on December 2, 64–65.
+The Gators' school record win streak reached 30 as they defeated their first four tournament opponents by double digits, finally breaking through in the Elite 8 with a 62–52 win over Dayton to advance to the Final Four as the only remaining No.1 seed.
+In the national semifinals, Florida faced Connecticut, which had been the last team to defeat them back on December 2, 65–64.
 The Gators got off to a quick start and built a 16–4 lead, but the Huskies were able to catch up and led 25–22 at halftime in a defensive battle.
-The Gators continued to struggle to score in the second half and suffered their third (and worst) loss of the season, 53–63.Box Score, ESPN.com.
+The Gators continued to struggle to score in the second half and suffered their third (and worst) loss of the season, 63–53.

 The team's program-best 36–3 record resulted in many individual honors.
 Billy Donovan was named the SEC's Coach of the Year for the third time.
 Senior point guard Scottie Wilbekin was named Southeastern Conference Men's Basketball Player of the Year, the SEC Tournament MVP, and the Most Outstanding Player of the NCAA South region.
 Senior center Patric Young was named the Defensive Player and Scholar-Athlete of the Year, junior forward Dorian Finney-Smith was named Sixth Man of the Year, and senior guard Casey Prather was named to the All-SEC First Team.